 As a dietitian, who also cooks for one, I’ve got years of experience and insight into how to make meal planning for one easy, NOT wasteful, and actually make your life easier.
-I’m excited to share what I’ve found to be helpful with you here, and check out this post specifically on meal planning with Intuitive Eating in mind.
+I’m excited to share what I’ve found to be helpful with you here.
 Or How to Master Cooking for One-because it's an art that takes more than just meal planning for one.

 Table of contents

 - Why should you meal plan?